-Appointment of past employees (including in a Group Company) as Independent Director can lead to conflict of interest issues.
-Without questioning the integrity of such employees, SES is of the opinion that the Company may still wield significant influence on such individuals without them realizing it and also, may not always be objective in their judgment, given past experiences.
+Appointment of past employees (including from a Group Company) as ID can lead to conflict of interest issues.
+Without questioning their integrity, SES believes that such individuals may still be influenced by their previous associations without them realizing it and also, may not always be objective in their judgment, given past experiences.

-Hence, SES will generally not support such proposals unless a minimum cooling off period of 10 years has passed since cessation of association with the Company/Group and the credibility of the Director is established due to their recent directorships/positions held at any listed or any other prominent entity.
+Hence, SES will generally not support such proposals unless a minimum cooling off period of 10 years has passed since cessation of association with the Company/Group, and the proposed person has held credible, relevant positions which is comparable to the proposed ID role, at a listed or prominent entity in the recent period.
+However, if the nature or duration of previous employment position indicates that the independence may be affected, SES may not allow the ID position.